Portions: 6 servings Calories: 480kcal |

 It is one of the mildest-tasting beans; it has a harder skin, but a creamy inside.

-Do you need to soak fava beans before cooking?
+Do you need to soak them beforehand?

 If you are cooking dry fava beans it is best to soak them before cooking to loosen the skin.
 Fava has a tough skin, unlike most legumes, so it's best to remove them.